aljica/spraktek/project/README.md

 Make sure that model.txt and missp.dat are in the same directory as spell_check_stats.py!

 The program will now, for each misspelled word, try to correct it by running the algorithm and checking if any of the words exist in the vocabulary.
+A prediction window size of 3 is used.